oracle/terraform-provider-oci/website/docs/d/core_cross_connect_group.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the compartment containing the cross-connect group.
+* `customer_reference_name` - A reference name or identifier for the physical fiber connection that this cross-connect group uses.
 * `display_name` - The display name of A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `id` - The cross-connect group's Oracle ID (OCID).
 * `state` - The cross-connect group's current state.